 Adding the egg and extract smooths out the batter.
 I substituted mint extract for the vanilla extract in the original recipe.

 Adding the dry ingredients and blending them in the mixer creates a firm dough.
 Gather the dough and wrap it in plastic wrap.
 Place in the refrigerator to chill for 1 hour and up to overnight.

-TIP: you want to be sure to sift your powdered sugar to have a smooth icing ~ no lumps.
+TIP: you want to sift your powdered sugar to ensure a smooth icing – no lumps.

 TIP: Add just a little food coloring to start.
 You can always add more to get the color you want.
 Too much in the beginning and you can’t go back for a lighter color

 TIP: Be careful not to get the food coloring on your clothes because it will stain.

 The icing should be thick, but smooth and pourable.